AndyWangSFU/AC215_TBD_1/README.md

 How to run: `python3 multimodal_binary_training.py train_cli_example_input.json`

-(2) `requirements.txt` Python dependencies are managed through pip in this container and dependencies are listed in requirments.txt.
+(2) `requirements.txt` - Python dependencies are managed through pip in this container and dependencies are listed in requirements.txt.

 (3) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
 This statement uses the tensorflow-gpu version 2.13.0. as the base image.

-(4) `src/models/run_docker.sh` Shell script to run the container
+(4) `src/models/run_docker.sh` - Shell script to run the container

 To run Dockerfile:
 1. `docker build -t training -f Dockerfile .`